 The AP Nominating Committee will review nominations to the Advisory Panel and the PNCIAC and forward their recommendations to the Council.
-The twenty AP members serve a one-year term and may be reappointed.
-The Council's AP policy is under item C-7(a).
-The PNCIAC will have nine members from Washington and Oregon who will serve for two years.
-Item C-7(b) explains the committee and its operations.
+The 21 AP members serve one-year terms and may be reappointed.
+All members have indicated they wish to be reappointed.
+The Council's AP policy is under item C-1(a).

+The PNCIAC consists of nine voting members from Washington and Oregon and one non-voting member who serves as the secretary.
+Members serve two-year terms and all have indicated a desire to be reappointed.
+Item C-1(b) explains the committee and its operations.

 The Council also needs to approve SSC memberships.
-There are eleven seats on the SSC and members serve one-year terms and may be reappointed.
+There are currently 12 members who serve one-year terms.
+Two members, Drs.
+Clark and Fay, have advised they are not available for reappointment.